dentarg/auth0-blog/_posts/2016-12-06-machine-learning-for-everyone.markdown

 ---
 layout: post
-title: Machine Learning for Everyone"
+title: "Machine Learning for Everyone"
 description: Learn the basics of predictive modeling behind one of the most-used machine learning models
 date: 2016-12-06 12:00
 category: Technical Guide, Data, Machine Learning